AlexanderOwen-MeehanIBM/ci.docker.tutorials/bluemix/README.md

     ```bash
     $ cat Dockerfile
     ```
+8. Open the Dockerfile in a text editor and change the url to the one appropriate to your region.
-8. Build the app in IBM Containers, remembering to insert your namespace once again:
+9. Build the app in IBM Containers, remembering to insert your namespace once again:

     ```bash
     $ cf ic build -t registry.ng.bluemix.net/<namespace>/app .
     ```
-9. Run the app that you just built, linking the mongodb container.
+10. Run the app that you just built, linking the mongodb container.

     ```bash
     $ cf ic run -d --link mongodb:db -p 80:9080 --name app registry.ng.bluemix.net/<namespace>/app
     ```
-10. Check all the containers are up and running:
+11. Check all the containers are up and running:

     ```bash
     $ cf ic ps
     ```
-11. Access the application using the allocated IP address.
+12. Access the application using the allocated IP address.

     ```bash
     $ curl $(cf ic port app 9080)/mongoDBApp
     ```
-10. Clean up the containers and images with the following commands:
+13. Clean up the containers and images with the following commands:

     ```bash
     $ cf ic kill $(cf ic ps -aq)